 The thing is, although technology has evolved rapidly since then, many businesses still aren’t using their CRM software for much more than that.

 What is CRM?
 It stands for Customer Relationship Management.
 The term was originally coined in 1995 to refer to software used to manage business contacts and sales opportunities.
 It was almost called Customer Information Management (CIM), Customer Information Systems (CIS), or Enterprise Customer Management (ECM).
-But the term CRM won out and is now a widely used phrase.
-In fact, it is so widely used — and even overused — that many business owners are now unsure what it means.
+But the term CRM won out and is now widely used.
+In fact, it is so widely used that many business owners are now unsure what it means.

 Without this relational intelligence, CRM software cannot benefit businesses.
-The key to building this relational intelligence is data.
+The key is data.

 To illustrate the role of data in your customer relationships, just think back to the last time you had to call a business’s customer service line to get support for an issue.
 We’ve all been there — having to repeat our information over and over, being handed off from person to person, and getting sales pitches for products you don’t need instead of solutions for the problem at hand.

-Poor customer hand-offs like this can have drastic effects on customer retention.
-Research by Accenture shows that 52% of consumers have switched companies in the past year due to poor customer service.
+Poor customer handoffs like these can have drastic effects on customer retention.
+99 Firms shows us that 39% of consumers will abandon a company after a single instance of poor customer service.

-Without accurate data that’s organized and accessible within a CRM, it’s difficult or impossible to send relevant, well-targeted messages to prospects and leads.
+Without accurate data that’s organized and accessible within a CRM, it’s difficult to send relevant, well-targeted messages to prospects and leads.
 The consequences of not doing so are expensive.

 Although data can certainly be part of the problem when not used intelligently, it’s actually the key to a lasting solution.
 In the same way you show your friends and family that they matter to you by remembering their favorite foods and calling them on their birthday, storing and leveraging data so you can remember your customers’ preferences also shows them that you care.

 This type of unified approach to customer data management is called a “single customer view.”
-It’s defined as “an aggregated, consistent and holistic representation of the data known by an organization about its customers.”
-What this means is that all the data available about each customer is brought together into a single place
+According to Hull.io, this view merges customer data into one comprehensive record and creates a holistic representation of a customer.
+What this means is that all the data available about each customer is brought together in a single place.

 In your CRM, this “place” is the contact record.
-Anyone within your organization can see all the data points available for a single customer by pulling up their contact record.
-This makes for more seamless hand-offs between departments, more insight into each customer’s unique needs and preferences, and better brand loyalty and customer retention.
-With a single customer view powered by a CRM software tool that makes it easy to capture data and use it, it becomes far easier to treat every customer and lead who crosses your path as a human being with unique wants, needs and concerns.
+Anyone within your organization can see all the data points available for every customer by pulling up their contact record.
+This makes for more seamless handoffs between departments, more insight into each customer’s unique needs and preferences, and better brand loyalty and customer retention.
+With a single customer view powered by a CRM software tool that makes it easy to capture and use data, it becomes far easier to treat every customer and lead who crosses your path as a human being with unique wants, needs and concerns.

 Of course, having all the information about each customer at hand inside your CRM is still akin to the digital Rolodex — it’s just a far sleeker version.
-Customer relationship management shouldn’t be just about storing and searching for data.
+Customer Relationship Management isn’t just about storing and searching for data.
 When your data is all in one place, with a well-organized single customer view, it paves the way for you to do a lot more to build those relationships than you might think is possible.

-By combining the power of your CRM with automation, you can actually grow relationships with customers by consistently managing an unlimited number of interactions as your company grows.
+By combining the power of your CRM with automation, you can actually nurture relationships with customers by consistently managing interactions as your company grows.

-Here’s an example to explain how a CRM and automation make this possible.
+Here’s an example to explain how CRM and automation make this possible.
 Let’s say you are a wedding planner.
 When leads come to your website, you offer them a free wedding planning workbook to download in exchange for sharing their email and the date of their upcoming wedding.
-Based on the date, you send them automated emails that contain helpful planning information that is targeted to the planning phase they are in: Eight months before, you send information on selecting a venue, photographer, caterer, etc.; four months before, you send information on choosing their music, planning their seating arrangement, and so on.
+Based on the date, you send them automated emails that contain helpful planning information that is targeted to their current planning phase.
+Eight months before, you send information on selecting a venue, photographer, caterer, etc.; four months before, you send information on choosing their music, planning their seating arrangement, and so on.

-By sending timely information that’s highly relevant to what they’re already focused on, you can build a valuable relationship with them to turn more leads into customers.
-For clients who choose you to be their wedding planner, you could continue to use your CRM and automation together to follow up with them after the wedding date.
-You could ask them to leave you a testimonial or online review one month after, or send them a gift on their one-year anniversary.
-This will lead to more brand advocacy and potential referrals.
+By sending timely information that’s highly relevant to what they’re already focused on, you can build valuable relationships to turn more leads into customers.
+For clients who choose you as their wedding planner, you could continue to use your CRM and automation to follow up with them after the wedding date.
+You could ask the newly-wedded couple to leave you a testimonial or online review one month after, or send them a gift on their one-year anniversary.
+These gestures will lead to more brand advocacy and potential referrals.

-The best part is, all of this can happen without you working to remember each prospective bride’s wedding date or manage sending these emails.
-After setting it up once and putting the automation in place, it can run in the background while you focus on other marketing efforts.
+The best part is, all of these processes can happen without you working to remember each prospective bride’s wedding date or manually sending these emails.
+After setting up the automation, it can run in the background while you focus on other marketing efforts.

-Automation is a highly powerful tool that can be used strategically to develop relationships with customers, but it can also do damage to your reputation and customer relationships if it’s not used in tandem with a well-organized CRM.
+Automation is a highly powerful tool that can be used strategically to develop relationships with customers, but it can also damage your reputation and customer relationships if it’s not used in tandem with a well-organized CRM.
 The secret is to use your CRM as the backbone and the brains behind your automation strategy.
-All your customer data lives in your CRM — and when your automation is fully based on that database, you can use it to build real relationships instead of sending irrelevant messages or creating unhelpful interactions.
+All your customer data lives in your CRM — and when your automation is fully based on that database, you can use it to build real relationships without the noise of irrelevant messages or unhelpful interactions.